Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Theoretical results: optimal rate of convergence

 \subsection{Preliminary}

 In this section, we introduce some notations and assumptions on the reproducing kernels and covariances that will be used in the development of the minimax rate of convergence.

 From the methodology point of view, it is implicitly assumed that the two domains, the covariance structures of the two dimensions, and the levels of smoothness of the two coefficient functions may be different and require different penalties thereby.
 For notational simplicity, throughout the theoretical section, we assume that they are the same, that is, $\T_1 = \T_2 = \T, ~K_1=K_2=K, ~C_\alpha=C_\beta=C$ and $\lambda_\alpha=\lambda_\beta=\lambda$.
 It follows that the $\zerosnorm{\cdot}$ and $\zerotnorm{\cdot}$ norms are identical, and hence we write them as $\zeronorm{\cdot}$.
-The theoretical results and proofs remain essentially the same for the distinct version, but only with more complicated notation.
-Furthermore, for the distinct version, the theorems below will hold with the slower rate produced by the two dimensions.
+The theoretical results and proofs follow similar logic for the distinct version, with more complicated notation.
+In particular, the theorems below will hold with the slower rate produced by the two dimensions.
+See Section \ref{sec:theory-distinct} in the Appendix for the statement of the theorems and a brief sketch of the proofs for the version with distinct domains.

 The eigen-structures of the kernel $K$ and the covariance $C$, and their alignment jointly determine the performance of FLR \citep{Yuan+2010b, cai2012minimax}.
 Similarly, they play an important role in the theoretical property of FBLR as well.
 Suppose that both the reproducing kernel $K$ and the covariance $C$ are continuous and square integrable.
 By Mercer's Theorem, $K$ and $C$ have the following spectral decompositions, $ K(s,t) = \sum_{k=1}^\infty s_k^K \phi_k^K(s)\phi_k^K(t)$ and $ C(s,t) = \sum_{k=1}^\infty s_k^C \phi_k^C(s)\phi_k^C(t)$, where $s_1^K\ge s_2^K \ge \cdots \geq 0 $ and $s_1^C\ge s_2^C \ge \cdots \ge 0 $ are the eigenvalues of $K$ and $C$ in descending order, and $\{\phi_1^K,\phi_2^K,...\}$ and $\{\phi_1^C,\phi_2^C, \ldots\}$ are the corresponding orthonormal eigenfunctions of $K$ and $C$, respectively.